'The Bachelorette' 2018 Spoilers: Becca Kufrin's Season Wraps Filming, Reality Steve Shares His Latest Teasers

 Spoilers note that the final rose ceremony seemingly happened on May 10 in the Maldives and Becca has yet to pop back up on social media or reveal that she’s home.
 It’s typical for the lead and his or her pick to spend a few days together in an exotic location after filming wraps, but the timing of when the finalists and lead return to social media can sometimes reveal some big clues about what went down.
 In this case, everybody seems to be staying pretty quiet, giving spoiler fans little to go on, but there do seem to be signs that Kufrin might be on her way home right now.

-ABC’s The Bachelorette 2018 season premieres on Monday, May 28, and additional spoilers about Becca Kufrin’s final rose pick should emerge soon.
-It’s likely she got engaged in the Maldives, and fans are hoping that this engagement is the one that sticks for her after the drama that played out this past winter with Bachelor Arie Luyendyk Jr.
+ABC’s The Bachelorette 2018 premieres on Monday, May 28, and additional spoilers about Becca Kufrin’s final rose pick should emerge soon.
+It’s likely she got engaged in the Maldives, and fans are hoping that this engagement is the one that sticks for her after the drama that played out this past winter with Bachelor Arie Luyendyk, Jr.